MapPFN: Learning Causal Perturbation Maps in Context: Experimental Setup

-\paragraph{Linear Structural Causal Models} We generate synthetic data from linear structural causal models (SCM) with additive Gaussian noise \citep{pearl_causality_2009}.
+\paragraph{Structural Causal Models} We generate synthetic data from linear structural causal models (SCM) with additive Gaussian noise \citep{pearl_causality_2009}.
 We sample directed acyclic graphs (DAGs) from an Erd\H{o}s--R\'enyi distribution \citep{erdos_evolution_1960} with $d=20$ nodes and an edge probability of $p=0.5$.
 Additional details on the linear SCM data are provided in Appendix~\ref{sec:synthetic_scm_data}.

-\paragraph{Biological Prior} To generate our prior dataset of synthetic single-cell data, we use the GRN generator by \citet{aguirre_gene_2025} and simulate expression data from generated regulatory networks using SERGIO \citep{dibaeinia_sergio_2020}.
-We generate directed graphs from a scale-free distribution using the preferential attachment algorithm by \citet{aguirre_gene_2025}, allowing to generate networks with similar properties to real GRNs in terms of modularity, sparsity and degree distributions (see Appendix~\ref{sec:synthetic_rna_data}).
+\paragraph{Synthetic Biological Prior} We first generate directed graphs from a scale-free distribution using the preferential attachment algorithm \citep{aguirre_gene_2025}, allowing to generate networks with similar properties to real GRNs in terms of modularity, sparsity and degree distributions (see Appendix~\ref{sec:synthetic_rna_data}).

-Given a sampled regulatory network, we simulate single-cell gene expressions using SERGIO \citep{dibaeinia_sergio_2020}, which models cell expressions as the steady state of a system of Stochastic Differential Equations (SDEs).
+Given a sampled regulatory network, we simulate single-cell gene expressions using SERGIO \citep{dibaeinia_sergio_2020}, which models cell expressions as the steady state of a system of stochastic differential equations (SDEs).
 Regulatory interactions are parameterized by Hill functions \citep{gesztelyi_hill_2012}, capturing nonlinear and saturation effects.
 Genetic perturbations are performed in-silico by removing the perturbed gene from the regulatory network and re-simulating the system.
-To obtain gene expression counts, we apply the technical noise model by \citet{dibaeinia_sergio_2020} for 10x Chromium single-cell RNA sequencing.
-Additional details on the single-cell prior and its hyperparameters are provided in Appendix~\ref{sec:synthetic_rna_data}.
+To obtain gene expression counts, we apply the technical noise model of SERGIO for 10x Chromium single-cell RNA sequencing.
+Additional details on the synthetic biological prior and its hyperparameters are provided in Appendix~\ref{sec:synthetic_rna_data}.

-\paragraph{Single-cell Data} Beyond the SCM setting, we evaluate whether a model pretrained exclusively on synthetic data generalizes to a real single-cell perturbation dataset \citep{frangieh_multimodal_2021}.
-This dataset consists of a CRISPR-Cas9 perturbation screen with scRNA-seq readouts in patient-derived melanoma cells, profiling knockouts of 248 genes involved in an immune evasion program associated with resistance to immunotherapy.
-In total, 218,000 single-cell expressions were measured across three biological contexts with varying activation of immune response pathways: untreated control, IFN-$\gamma$ stimulation and a co-culture with tumor-infiltrating lymphocytes (TIL).
-To reduce dimensionality, we follow \citet{schneider_generative_2025} and restrict analysis to the 50 genes with the strongest perturbation effects.
-For evaluation, we use the IFN-$\gamma$ context as the test set.
-Additional details on the data are provided in Appendix~\ref{sec:single_cell_data}.